rifaterdemsahin/cursor-poc-helper/cursor.md

 ---

-*This archive serves as a complete reference for the CV Question Processor project, providing all necessary files for development, deployment, and maintenance.*
+*This archive serves as a complete reference for the [PROJECT_TITLE] project, providing all necessary files for development, deployment, and maintenance.*

 ---

-**Note**: This archive contains a single-page web application for processing CV questions using N8N workflows, with comprehensive documentation and automation tools.
+**Note**: This archive contains a proof of concept application with comprehensive documentation and automation tools for project archival.